Pakistan–Ukraine relations

+The Pakistani government has an embassy in Kyiv, while the Ukrainian government has an embassy in Islamabad and honorary consulates in Karachi and Lahore.
+Since the Russian invasion of Ukraine began in 2022, Pakistan has mostly voiced support for Ukrainian territorial integrity, but has avoided criticizing Russia directly.
+Though it initially limited aid to Ukraine for humanitarian purposes only, some reports have alleged that Pakistan has delivered military equipment to Ukraine by funneling it through NATO countries, particularly the United Kingdom; the Pakistani Ministry of Foreign Affairs has consistently denied supplying armaments to the Ukrainian military and has emphasised its neutrality in the conflict repeatedly.
+Pakistan's government has also called for a peaceful resolution via bilateral negotiations, noting that the country has been affected by the lack of Ukrainian wheat imports since Russia's invasion—a shortcoming that was temporarily relieved by the Black Sea Grain Initiative, which expired in July 2023.

+Overview

+Economic ties

 The bilateral trade between the two countries started on 16 March 1992.
 In 2021, the volume of Pakistan-Ukraine trade turnover had reached US$411.814 million.

-Pakistan is also a major importer of Ukrainian wheat.
+Pakistan is also a major importer of Ukrainian wheat, almost 40 percent of Pakistan’s wheat imports in 2021 came from Ukraine.

 Military ties

 In the late 1990s, Ukraine sold Pakistan 320 Ukrainian T-80UD main battle tanks in a deal worth US$650 million.
-According to Kyiv Post, the deal literally saved Kharkiv Malyshev Tank Factory from bankruptcy.
+According to Kyiv Post, the deal saved Kharkiv Malyshev Tank Factory from bankruptcy.

 According to Stockholm International Peace Research Institute (SIPRI) databases, from 1991 to 2020, Ukraine completed arms contracts with Pakistan with a total value of nearly US$1.6 billion.
 During that period, Pakistan was described as Ukraine's biggest arms customer right next to Russia, China, India, and Thailand.

 In December 2008, Pakistan signed an agreement with Ukraine to purchase four Il-78 refueling aircraft outfitted with Russian-designed UPAZ refueling pods.
 All of the purchased aircraft were delivered by 2012.

-In June 2020, Ukrspetsexport and Pakistani officials signed a multimillion dollar contract to upgrade one of Pakistan Air Force's Il-78 aerial refueling tanker aircraft.
+In June 2020, Ukrspecexport and Pakistani officials signed a multimillion-dollar contract to upgrade one of Pakistan Air Force's Il-78 aerial refueling tanker aircraft.
 The aircraft was modernised by Ukroboronprom’s Nikolaev Aircraft Repair Plant and was delivered back to Pakistan by 4 February 2022.
 Ukrspetsexport called this event an important stage of cooperation with Pakistani partners.

 In February 2021, UkrOboronProm signed a contract worth US$85.6 million with Pakistani officials to repair T-80UD main battle tanks of the Pakistan army.
 The newly signed contract was also a sign of relief for Malyshev Factory as the enterprise was suffering from debt worth US$67 million since the start of the year 2021.